 - You make the deposit at an ATM your bank does not own

 - The bank has cause to believe it won't be able to collect the check funds from the original bank

 These holds are typically temporary, though the length of time a bank will hold your check depends on the company.
 Chase, for example, says it can hold your funds up to the seventh business day after the deposit.
-Capital One says its holds can last up to four or five days.
+Capital One says its holds can last up to four days.